shrutisohi04/E-Commerce/README.md

 ## Overview

 This is an eCommerce website project developed in Python, designed to provide a robust platform for online shopping.
-The project uses MySQL as the database and follows best practices in web development.
+The project uses MySQL as the database.

 ## Features